TPO Search

 How do I check for TPOs near Worcester Park?

 Enter your postcode in our search tool to see TPOs near Worcester Park plotted on an interactive map.
-Worcester Park falls within Royal Borough of Kingston upon Thames, Epsom and Ewell Borough Council, and London Borough of Sutton, which has data in our dataset.
+Worcester Park falls within London Borough of Sutton, Royal Borough of Kingston upon Thames, and Epsom and Ewell Borough Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Worcester Park?

-Worcester Park falls within Royal Borough of Kingston upon Thames, Epsom and Ewell Borough Council, and London Borough of Sutton.
+Worcester Park falls within London Borough of Sutton, Royal Borough of Kingston upon Thames, and Epsom and Ewell Borough Council.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Worcester Park?